 After a year of private practice in Sacramento, Dr. Sklansky joined the Division of Pediatric Cardiology at the University of California, San Diego (1994-2002), where he pursued his passion for the prenatal detection and evaluation of the fetal heart.
 During this time he developed an international reputation for his pioneering work with three-dimensional fetal cardiac imaging.
 In 2002, Dr. Sklansky returned to Los Angeles as director of the Fetal Cardiology Program at Children's Hospital Los Angeles.
 In 2010, Dr. Sklansky joined the Department of Pediatrics at the David Geffen School of Medicine at UCLA.
 Dr. Sklansky has been board-certified in pediatric cardiology by the American Board of Pediatrics since 1994.

 Dr. Sklansky provides state-of-the-art, collaborative and compassionate evaluation and management of fetal and pediatric patients with a wide range of congenital and acquired forms of heart disease.
-He has served as Associate Editor of Pediatric Cardiology.
+He previously served as Associate Editor of the peer-reviewed medical journal, Pediatric Cardiology.
 Dr. Sklansky's primary academic interests focus in the area of prenatal detection, evaluation and management of congenital heart disease.
-He has served as Chair of the Section of Fetal Echocardiography in the American Institute of Ultrasound in Medicine, and has authored the chapter on fetal cardiac malformations and arrhythmias for the 3 most recent editions of Creasy & Resnik's Maternal-Fetal Medicine: Principles and Practice.
-Dr. Sklansky directs a highly successful, annual fetal echocardiography symposium at UCLA that attracts attendees from across the country, and he speaks frequently at academic meetings and workshops around the globe.
+He previously served as Chair of the Section of Fetal Echocardiography in the American Institute of Ultrasound in Medicine, and has authored the chapter on fetal cardiac malformations and arrhythmias for the 3 most recent editions of Creasy & Resnik's Maternal-Fetal Medicine: Principles and Practice.
+Dr. Sklansky founded and directs a highly successful, annual fetal echocardiography symposium at UCLA (11th annual in 2021) that attracts attendees from across the country, and he speaks frequently at academic meetings and workshops around the globe.
 He has published over 90 articles in his fields of interest, including fetal cardiology, general pediatric cardiology, biomedical ethics, and veterinary cardiology—including pioneering work in the field of transesophageal and fetal echocardiographic evaluation of the bottlenose dolphin.

 In 2014, Dr. Sklansky published a (then controversial) commentary in the Journal of the American Medical Association suggesting banning the handshake in the healthcare setting.
 He subsequently published the first study demonstrating the feasibility of handshake-free zones, and in 2020 composed an original song and produced an international music video—NO MORE HANDSHAKES--encouraging global adoption of alternative greetings in place of the handshake.
 Dr. Sklansky enjoys spending personal time with his family, hiking, playing tennis, surfing, listening to (and sometimes composing) music, and traveling.